Zelenskiy's talks with other leaders signal diplomatic flurry around Ukraine

 While Zelenskiy has held numerous talks with Biden, French President Emmanuel Macron and Turkish President Tayyip Erdogan since Russian forces invaded in late February, the accumulation of discussions in just one day is not a regular event.

+The proposed EU sanctions would target Iran over human rights abuses in its crackdown on anti-government protesters and the supply of drones to Russia, while the ninth package of Russia sanctions would place almost 200 more individuals and entities on the EU sanctions list.

+"The G7 meeting will be held today - Ukraine will participate and now we have coordinated our positions with America," Zelenskiy said after his call with Biden.

-Zelenskiy said he had thanked Biden for "unprecedented defence and financial" help the United States has provided for Ukraine and talked with the U.S. president about an effective anti-aircraft defence systems to protect the population.
+Zelenskiy also said that he talked with the U.S. president about Ukraine's need for effective anti-aircraft defence systems to protect the population.

+Biden told Zelenskiy Washington is prioritising efforts to boost Ukraine's air defence through the assistance it is offering, the White House said in a readout.

 Earlier, Zelenskiy said that he held "a very meaningful" conversation with Macron on "defence, energy, economy, diplomacy" that lasted more than an hour and "very specific" talks with Erdogan on assuring Ukraine's grain exports.